JabRef/user-documentation/en/FAQosx.md

 ## Q: I am trying to install JabRef, but I am blocked by  "JabRef Installer error: Error downloading the Java(TM) Runtime Environment.
 Please check your internet connection and start setup again."

 A: The problem occurs because you do not have Java 8 installed, and the automatic download and installation is somehow failing...
 It can be downloaded here manually: <http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>.

+## Q: Some characters are not displayed in the main table (math characters or some upper-cased letter).

+A: This might be a problem related to the font you are using.
+You can download some other font that support mathematical alphanumeric symbols, for example, FreeSerif or Cambria Math.